MackDing/Practice-Of-Rhythm/README.md

 > * Talk is cheap show me the code.
 > * Either outstanding or out.
 > * Stay foolish Stay hungry.
+> * Three questions to ask at work: Am I happy?
+Am I rich?
+Is it meaningful?

 - C++